nvidia-holoscan/meta-tegra-holoscan/README.md

 documentation can be seen by scrolling to the `BEGIN NVIDIA CONFIGURATION` section at the bottom of the file.

-##### Adding Keyboard and Mouse Drivers
+##### Adding Additional Kernel Modules

-The default build has support for standard wired keyboards and mice, but if you are using a wireless device and/or one with more advanced features then it may be required to add additional drivers to your image.
+The machine configuration for a Holoscan devkit includes the minimal set of kernel modules required to support the onboard components, but it does not include modules to support additional peripherals such as USB cameras or wireless keyboards and mice.
+If such peripherals will be used, it will be required to add the corresponding kernel modules to the image to support these devices.
 For example, to enable a Logitech wireless keyboard or mouse, the following kernel modules are needed:

 ```
 CORE_IMAGE_EXTRA_INSTALL:append = " \